WITH A SPLASH OF FUN!

 The Pools are open!!!

-of the Tom & Sally Savage Pool Complex.
-Come in and visit
+the official opening of the Tom & Sally Savage Pool Complex.
+Come

 From Left to Right: Mayor Walter Ash, Sally & Tom Savage, Maureen